Alerion-SuperMileage-UL/ALER-ION-open-source-fuel-cell/README.md

 The electrical circuit was connected to the collectors using simple fork terminals bolted on the tabs.

 ## CAD files
-The CAD files for the current collectors can be found at [CAD files/Current collectors](https://github.com/Alerion-SuperMileage-UL/ALER-ION-open-source-fuel-cell/tree/main/CAD%20files/Current%20collectors).
+The CAD files for the current collectors can be found in [CAD files/Current collectors](https://github.com/Alerion-SuperMileage-UL/ALER-ION-open-source-fuel-cell/tree/main/CAD%20files/Current%20collectors).

 # End Plates